 Pricing & Your Budget

-If you’re just starting out, you may be more budget conscious but you also need to recognize that each of these marketing automation platforms have different pricing models as your business grows.
+If you’re just starting out, you may be more budget conscious but you also need to recognize that each of these marketing automation platforms has different pricing models as your business grows.

 For example, one CRM might be affordable today but if you were to grow your email list and customer base, another platform might have the price advantage.